 Neuroscience research also offers insight to help prevent addiction and substance abuse.
 By building protective factors, FAST strives to decrease adverse childhood experiences (ACEs), which are stressful or traumatic events.
 When children are chronically exposed to ACEs or toxic stress, their neurodevelopment can be affected, which may diminish their cognitive ability to cope with stress and negative emotions, therefore leading to unhealthy coping mechanisms, such as drug use.
 By prioritizing early intervention and prevention, FAST‘s goal is to reduce family stress and, consequently, substance abuse within the family.

-FAST’s protective factors approach is supported through research by SAMHSA, which identifies a comprehensive list of factors connected to the prevention of substance abuse within the scopes of parent/child connection, involvement with other adults, peer interaction, social connectivity, community stress, and school.
-Specifically in this report, protective factors of family communication, positive family relationships, family support, non-parental adult role models, school, and sense of belonging in school were found to be connected to positive outcomes based on drug abuse research included.
+FAST’s protective factors approach is supported by research from SAMHSA, which identifies a comprehensive list of factors connected to the prevention of substance abuse within the scopes of parent/child connection, involvement with other adults, peer interaction, social connectivity, community stress, and school.
+Specifically in this report, protective factors of family communication, positive family relationships, family support, non-parental adult role models, school, and sense of belonging in school were found to be connected to positive outcomes based on drug abuse research.

 FAST aims to build these protective factors through a structured agenda of positive bonding activities over eight weeks.
 The culturally representative, community-based, trained FAST team hosts whole families for crafts, playing, talking in the family about feelings, sharing child-rearing successes and challenges in parent groups, and sharing a meal together as a family without drugs, alcohol, or TV.
 By promoting activities like regularly eating a family meal, FAST helps to reduce drug and alcohol abuse as children age.